Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Experiments

 \subsection{Quantitative Evaluation}

 We compare performance over the raster-to-vector conversion task across three datasets (see \Cref{tab:merged_evaluation}).
-Overall, our method achieves state-of-the-art performance on both structural metrics (RoomF1 and CornerF1) and semantic metrics (RoomSeemF1 and WindowDoorF1).
+Overall, our method achieves state-of-the-art performance on both structural metrics (Room and Corner) and semantic metrics (Room Semantic and Window \& Door).
 We note that unlike our method that directly optimizes token-level semantic predictions, RoomFormer dilutes semantic information by averaging irrelevant corners within uniform-length sequences, resulting in inferior semantic predictions as evident across nearly all semantic metrics.

 Interestingly, several methods exhibit a high variance in performance across different datasets.
 In particular, both PolyRoom and FRI-Net achieve very high performance performance on the simpler Structured3D-B dataset, while achieving significantly lower scores on more complex datasets like CubiCasa5K and Raster2Graph, where polygon lengths are more diverse and shapes are irregular.
 We hypothesize that PolyRoom's reliance on segmentation proposals limits its performance to regular and simple floorplans, while FRI-Net's dependence on line assembly to form rooms proves challenging in diverse scenarios.
 By contrast, our method achieves strong and stable performance across all three datasets.